equinor/omnia-tutorial/exercises/ingest/README.rst

 Data Factory
 ------------

-A data factory has a few concepts that it is useful to be aware of.
-You will typically create *pipelines* which provide a logical grouping of activities that together perform a task.
-The activities in a pipeline define actions to perform on your data such as copying or transformation.
+A Data Factory has a few concepts that it is useful to be aware of.

+*Pipelines* provide a logical grouping of activities that together perform a task.

+*Activities* in a pipeline define actions to perform on your data such as copying or transformation.
+Activities operate on datasets.

+*Datasets* are named views of data that point to the data you want to use in your activities as inputs and outputs.
+Datasets identify data within different data stores, such as tables, files, folders, and documents.
+Datasets use connections defined by linked services.

 *Linked services* provide reusable connections to different data sources.
-Linked services are much like connection strings, which define the connection information needed for Data Factory to connect to external resources.
+Linked services are much like connection strings, which define the connection information needed for a Data Factory to connect to external resources.

-A *dataset* is a named view of data that simply points or references the data you want to use in your activities as inputs and outputs.
-Datasets identify data within different data stores, such as tables, files, folders, and documents.

 *Linked services* can be setup as *sources* or *sinks* from where you gather or send data respectively.

-More information is available at: Reference Azure Data factory documentation: https://docs.microsoft.com/en-us/azure/data-factory/
+More information is available at https://docs.microsoft.com/en-us/azure/data-factory/

 Ingest into Azure Data Lake Storage Gen2
 ----------------------------------------